- the acronym for the Institute of Public Administration Australia

 - the professional association for public sector employees and others interested or engaged in public purpose work

 IPAA Queensland is the professional association for public servants across Queensland and anyone interested or engaged in public purpose work.

-We do this through a strategic program of events and thought leadership forums that enable our members to build their connections, challenge their thinking and stay informed about topics and issues relevant to public purpose.
+We do this through a strategic program of thought leadership events that enable our members to build their connections, challenge their thinking and stay informed about topics and issues relevant to public purpose.

-As a professional association, IPAA is uniquely positioned to bring people together from local, state and federal government and from private and not-for-profit organisations and universities who are engaged in public purpose work.
+As a professional association, IPAA is uniquely positioned to bring people together from local, state and federal government and from business, community organisations and universities who are engaged in public purpose work.

-As an independent, apolitical organisation, IPAA provides a trusted platform for important discussions and debates.
+As an independent, apolitical organisation, IPAA provides a safe and trusted platform for robust discussions and debates.